otsojm/Portfolio/README.md

       in my free time I’m also really passionate to learn more about that field.
 - 👀 I’m interested in software development and cloud services.
 - 🌱 I’m currently learning more about subjects like Java, React.js, Node.js, AWS and starting with Python, for example.
-- 💞️ I’m in the middle of my final year, so I'm looking to do my internship in May 2022 (around 5 months, but it is flexible) -->
+- 💞️ I’m in the middle of my final year, so I'm looking to do my internship in May 2022 (around 5 months, but it is flexible) --> and keep working after that.
 - 📫 You can reach me at my:
   - [LinkedIn](https://fi.linkedin.com/in/otso-metsaportti)
   - otso.metsaportti(at)myy.haaga-helia.fi